roryp/PiggyMetrics/README.md

 **A simple way to deal with personal finances**

 This is a [proof-of-concept application](http://my-piggymetrics.rhcloud.com), which demonstrates [Microservice Architecture Pattern](http://martinfowler.com/microservices/) using Spring Boot, Spring Cloud and Docker.
-With a pretty neat user interface, by the way.
+With a pretty neat user interface, by the way. dude

 ![](https://cloud.githubusercontent.com/assets/6069066/13864234/442d6faa-ecb9-11e5-9929-34a9539acde0.png)
 ![Piggy Metrics](https://cloud.githubusercontent.com/assets/6069066/13830155/572e7552-ebe4-11e5-918f-637a49dff9a2.gif)